The event was very popular.

 This is a puzzle in which the numerical panels are arranged according to the explanations.
 The panels are arranged in chronological order, from basic research to clinical trials, from application for approval to drug development, and the process by which a new drug reaches patients.
 Detailed information is introduced on the panels in the existing permanent exhibits, allowing visitors to learn more about the process.

-The significance of continuing educational activities for young people is to contribute to the improvement of future health care literacy and the development of medicine.
+The significance of continuing educational activities for young people is to contribute to the improvement of health care literacy and the development of medicine in the future.
 We believe that efforts such as this event will help raise children's interest in science and contribute in no small measure to the development of human resources who will be responsible for future healthcare professionals and the pharmaceutical industry.
-The Pharmaceutical Manufacturers Association of Japan (PMAJ) will continue to engage in activities that fulfill the social responsibility of the pharmaceutical industry toward the development of health and medical care for the next generation through cooperation in exhibiting at the Science Museum and other activities.
+JPMA will continue its efforts to fulfill the social responsibility of the pharmaceutical industry toward the development of health and medical care for the next generation through cooperation in exhibiting at the Science Museum and other activities.

 (Responsibility: Takafumi Adachi, General Manager, Public Relations Department)